alandevine/HAROLD/functional_spec/functional_spec.md

    - A form of machine learning which doesn't require any datasets.
 2. H.E.R (Hindsight Experience Replay)
    - A method of simulating artificial data by "pretending" that the goal was different to the goal when training was actually running.<sub>[[arXiv:1707.01495]](https://arxiv.org/pdf/1707.01495.pdf)[cs.LG]</sub>
+3. D.D.P.G (Deep Deterministic Policy Gradient)
-3. P.I.D Controller
+4. P.I.D Controller
    - An instrument used in industrial control applications to regulate temperature, flow, pressure, speed and other process variables.
 PID (proportional integral derivative) controllers use a control loop feedback mechanism to control process variables and are the most accurate and stable controller.<sub>[]()</sub>
-4. Machine Learning
+5. Machine Learning
    - The scientific study of algorithms and statistical models that computer systems use to preform a specific task without explicit instructions.
-5. Neural Network
+6. Neural Network
    - A collection of nodes connected by synapses which recieve and process signals to complete a task.
-6.

 ## 2. General Description